Bugle 4143 - Official Coronavirus Survival Guide

 Well, just try and keep that under wraps for at least for the duration of this episode, Josh, if you could.

-Oh, I've been, people know him from Boston.
+Oh, I've been, people know him for Boston.
+I go around.

 If I see someone with a tag on their luggage that says they were recently in China, I kiss them on the mouth.